OctopusDeploy/OctopusTentacle/README.md

     ]
 }
 ```
-- Make sure the build task (in `.vscode/tasks.json`) specifies the target framework, by inclusing `--framework=net6.0` as a build arg, otherwise VSCode will attempt to build for all frameworks in the csproj and fail on full .Net framework. the build task should look similar to:
+- Make sure the build task (in `.vscode/tasks.json`) specifies the target framework, by including `--framework=net8.0` as a build arg, otherwise VSCode will attempt to build for all frameworks in the csproj and fail on full .Net framework. the build task should look similar to:
 ```
 {
     "label": "build",